 Other competitors in the project management space include Smartsheet (NYSE:SMAR), Asana (NYSE:ASAN), and Trello which is owned by Atlassian (NASDAQ:TEAM).

-As you can see below, monday.com's revenue growth has been incredible over the last two years, growing from quarterly revenue of $42.5 million in Q3 FY2020, to $136.8 million.
+As you can see below, Monday.com's revenue growth has been incredible over the last two years, growing from $83.02 million in Q3 FY2021 to $189.2 million this quarter.

-What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. monday.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 86.9% in Q3.
+What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
+Monday.com's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 88.5% in Q3.

-That means that for every $1 in revenue the company had $0.86 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like monday.com to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that monday.com is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.89 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Monday.com's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Monday.com is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills. monday.com's free cash flow came in at $13.9 million in Q3, up 7.7 thousand% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Monday.com's free cash flow came in at $64.89 million in Q3, up 365% year on year.

-With a market capitalization of $4.29 billion monday.com is among smaller companies, but its more than $852.5 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+Sporting a market capitalization of $6.76 billion, Monday.com is among smaller companies, but its more than $1.05 billion in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 Is Now The Time?